As the default setting, virtual appliance mode (

 When performing writes via hot-add and VDDK, excessive metadata updates on the VMFS datastore will occur.
 This significantly impacts performance for other workloads on the datastore, and slows down restore throughput.
 Bypassing VDDK helps overcoming this limitation

-To avoid some VMware issues related to NFS datastore and hot-add processing (described at http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2010953 ) enable a specific setting that will process VM backups only on backup proxies that run on the same host.
-For details see http://www.veeam.com/kb1681 .
-To avoid this completely we highly recommend you to use the Direct NFS backup mode for backup and restore of NFS datastore based VMs.
+To avoid some VMware issues related to NFS datastore and hot-add processing (described at http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2010953), enable a specific setting that will process VM backups only on backup proxies that run on the same host.
+For details see http://www.veeam.com/kb1681.
+To avoid this completely, it is recommended to use the Direct NFS backup mode for backup and restore of NFS datastore based VMs.

 Virtual appliance mode is typically the best choice to ensure data availability for vSphere 6.5 clusters with encrypted virtual machines.
 In order to support backup of encrypted virtual machines, the virtual backup proxy must be encrypted within the same encryption domain (using the same KMIP server).

-Backup modes Direct Storage Access and Backup from Storage Snapshots are unavailable for encrypted virtual machines, and NBD will not be as performant. vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD), rendering virtual appliance mode a much more performant alternative, and will reduce host CPU usage.
+Backup modes Direct Storage Access and Backup from Storage Snapshots are unavailable for encrypted virtual machines.
+NBD will be slower as virtual appliance mode as vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD).
+Thus, virtual appliance mode will be the best performing choice, and it reduces host CPU load.

 Virtual appliance mode should be used when it is not possible to leverage Direct Storage Access, for example in the case of local datastores, Virtual Volumes (VVOL) or vSAN.